juancantillana/SumoProyect/README.md

 ### Fixing elements
 Different bolts and nuts are used to fix all the components.
 ## Manufacture
 The entire project was 3D printed.
+The printed components are:
+1. Wheels
+2. Chasis
+3. Wheel and engine mounts

 The printing parameters are:
 1. Parámetro 1
 2. Parámetro 2
 3. Parámetro 3